-Please contact us if you have any immediate concerns about trading with the EU since 1 January 2021.
+Please contact us if you have any concerns about the VAT implications of trading with the EU since 1 January 2021.
 Some of the points you may wish to consider are:

-- The impact of any likely changes on cross-border transactions, including MOSS;
+- The impact on cross-border transactions, including MOSS, distance selling etc;

 - Whether the removal of the ability to rely on EU law rights will impact on your particular business;